worace/worace.github.io/_drafts/jar-hell-part-2-deployment-strategies.md

 ## Summary

 So there's your crash course in JVM app packaging.
 There are a ton of details surrounding this topic, so we've inevitably had to skip over a lot.
-But hopefully it provides enough of an overview of the landscape, and provides a jumping off point to make informed further research elsewhere.
+But hopefully it provides an overview of the landscape, and serves as a starting point to make informed further research elsewhere.

 What's next?
 I'm sure you must be thinking: "*Wow, with a rock-solid runtime and so many great deployment options, surely everything must work perfectly in production?*"